ten-protocol/go-ten/design/ux/Ten_Gateway.md

 # The TEN Gateway - Design

-The scope of this document is to design a hosted [Wallet Extension](wallet_extension.md) called the "TEN Gateway" (TG).
+The scope of this document is to design a hosted [gateway component](wallet_extension.md) called the "TEN Gateway" (TG).

-The TG will be a superset of the WE functionality, so this document will only cover the additions.
+The TG will be a superset of the existing local gateway functionality, so this document will only cover the additions.

 ## High level overview

 The TG will be a [Confidential Web Service](https://medium.com/p/983a2a67fc08), running inside SGX.

-The current WE is designed to be used by a single user holding multiple addresses across potentially multiple wallets.
+The current local gateway is designed to be used by a single user holding multiple addresses across potentially multiple wallets.

 The TG must support mutiple users, each with multiple addresses.
-It can be seen as offering a WE per user.
+It can be seen as offering a dedicated gateway per user.

 The TEN node has no concept of "User".
 It only authenticates based on the "blockchain address".
 It expects to be supplied with a signed viewing key per address, so that it can respond encrypted with that VK.

 *Note that multiple addresses can share a VK.*

-The role of the current WE is to manage a list of authenticated viewing keys (AVK), which it uses behind the scenes to communicate with an TEN node.
+The role of the current local gateway is to manage a list of authenticated viewing keys (AVK), which it uses behind the scenes to communicate with an TEN node.
 The AVKs are stored on the local computer in a file.
 An AVK is a text containing the hash of the public viewing key signed with the "spending key" that controls a blockchain address.